Abraham Lincoln: Fiscal and monetary policy

 Lincoln and Secretary of the Treasury Salmon Chase faced a challenge in funding a wartime economy.
 Congress quickly approved Lincoln's request to assemble an army, even increasing his proposed 400,000 soldiers to 500,000, but both Congress and Chase initially resisted raising taxes.
 After the Union defeat at the First Battle of Bull Run, which collapsed the bond market, Congress passed the Revenue Act of 1861.
-This act imposed the first U.S. federal income tax, creating a flat tax of three percent on annual incomes above $800 ($ in current dollars).
+This act imposed the first U.S. federal income tax, creating a flat tax of three percent on annual incomes above $800 ($ in dollars).
 The preference for taxation based on income rather than property reflected the increasing amount of wealth held in stocks and bonds; for example, Representative Schuyler Colfax declared during the debate, "I cannot go home and tell my constituents that I voted for a bill that would allow a man, a millionaire, who has put his entire property into stock, to be exempt from taxation, while a farmer who lives by his side must pay a tax".
 As the average urban worker made approximately $600 per year, many were not required to pay income taxes.
 (Note: In 1866, when income tax applied to those with incomes above $600, only an estimated 1.3% of the national population were required to pay.)
 Lincoln also signed increases to the Morrill Tariff, which had become law in the final months of Buchanan's tenure.
 These tariffs raised import duties considerably and were designed both to increase revenue and to help manufacturers offset the burden of new taxes.
 Throughout the war, Congress debated whether to raise additional revenue primarily by increasing tariff rates, which most strongly affected rural areas, or by increasing income taxes, which most affected wealthier individuals; the latter view proved more popular.

 The revenue measures of 1861 proved inadequate for funding the war, forcing Congress to take further action.
-In February 1862, Congress passed the Legal Tender Act, which authorized the minting of $150 million in "greenbacks"—the first banknotes issued by the U.S. government since the end of the American Revolution.
+In February 1862, Congress passed the Legal Tender Act, which authorized the printing of $150 million in "greenbacks"—the first banknotes issued by the U.S. government since the end of the American Revolution.
 Greenbacks were not backed by gold or silver, but rather by the government's promise to honor their value.
 By the end of the war, $450 million worth of greenbacks were in circulation.
 (Note: Government borrowing amounted to $2.8 billion by 1866.)
 Congress also passed the Revenue Act of 1862, which established an excise tax affecting nearly every commodity, as well as the first national inheritance tax.
 It also added a progressive tax structure to the federal income tax.
-To collect these taxes, Congress created the Office of the Commissioner of Internal Revenue.
+To collect these taxes, Congress created the Office of the Commissioner of Internal Revenue, and Lincoln appointed George S. Boutwell as the first commissioner.